KatKho/SpinTasker/README.md

-# ToDoSpinner
+# SpinTasker

-ToDoSpinner is a React Native mobile application that introduces a fun and interactive way to manage daily tasks.
+SpinTasker is a React Native mobile application that introduces a fun and interactive way to manage daily tasks.
 With a unique 'wheel of fortune' feature, users can let chance decide which task to tackle next.

 **Note:** This project is still under development.